-Funding for public events
+Funding for public events - our grant scheme

 The Innovation Grant Scheme aims to:

 - inspire innovative and creative pathology related public engagement projects and activities

 - raise public awareness of, and engagement with, pathology, in particular with those who would not normally engage with the topic

 - develop the science communication skills of pathologists and laboratory scientists